 -

-Blood circulation increases afterwards → body heals faster
+Blood circulation increases afterwards → the body heals faster

 -